pesricha/taipy-doc/docs/userman/gui/extension/chart.md

     const value = useDynamicJsonProperty(props.data, props.defaultData || "", {} as Partial<Data>);
     const dashboardLayout = useDynamicJsonProperty(props.layout, props.defaultLayout || "", {} as Partial<Layout>);

-    const data = useMemo(() => {
+    // Using useMemo to avoid re-rendering the component when the data changes const data = useMemo(() => {
         if (Array.isArray(value)) {
             return value as Data[];